technosophos/vscode-helm/README.md

 $ helm plugin install https://github.com/technosophos/helm-template
 ```

 It is recommended that you also install `kubectl`, though this extension does not directly use it yet.
+When `kubectl` is installed, authentication and schema chaching is done automatically for you.

 To use **Helm: DryRun** you must have your Kubernetes cluster running Tiller, and `$KUBECONFIG` pointing to that cluster.